xDaryamo/puccini/TUTORIAL.md

     cat examples/1.3/descriptions.yaml | puccini-tosca compile

-Be aware that a stdin source does not have a path and thus cannot support relative URLs.
+Just be aware that a stdin source does not have a path and thus cannot support relative URL imports.
+Absolute URLs will work.

 For the above examples we referred to a single, root YAML file.
 However, Puccini can also compile from a CSAR package and, again, the CSAR can be a local file or at a URL.
 Let's create